mlochbaum/BQN/README.md

       1  2  3
               ┘

-BQN's built-in operations also have patterns to indicate the syntactic class: modifiers (`` ˜¨˘⁼⌜´` ``) are all superscript characters, and compositions (`∘○⊸⟜⌾⚇⎉⍟`) all have an unbroken circle (two functions `⌽⍉` have broken circles with lines through them).
+BQN's built-in operations also have patterns to indicate the syntactic role: modifiers (`` ˜¨˘⁼⌜´` ``) are all superscript characters, and compositions (`∘○⊸⟜⌾⚇⎉⍟`) all have an unbroken circle (two functions `⌽⍉` have broken circles with lines through them).
 Every other built-in constant is a function, although the special symbols `¯`, `∞`, and `π` are used as part of numeric literal notation.

 ### Special syntax